• Home

 4. Both (1) and (2) are incorrect.

-Solving Delhi Judiciary previous year's papers is a crucial aspect of your preparation for the exam.
-It helps familiarise you with the exam pattern and enhances your time management, speed, and accuracy skills.
-So, include the previous year's papers in your study plan and easily boost your chances of cracking the Delhi Judiciary exam.
+Solving Delhi Judiciary previous year's papers is a crucial aspect of your preparation.
+It helps familiarize you with the exam pattern and enhances your time management, speed, and accuracy skills.
+With Solving the question papers don't forget the solve some sample question papers from reputed judiciary coaching institute in Delhi.
+So, include the sample papers with previous year's papers in your study plan and easily boost your chances of cracking the Delhi Judiciary exam.

 Frequently Asked Questions